xmos/lib_audio_dsp/CONTRIBUTING.rst

 **********

 Python reference API is encouraged but not necessary.
+Due to the nature of modern DSP algorithm development, we tend to prototype the new modules in python before translating and optimising them.
-Python is often used as an extra piece of documentation before going into low-level fixed point C/assembly code.
+Python reference is also often used as an extra layer of documentation providing an easy-to-look-at veiew of the algorithm without going into low-level fixed point C/assembly code.
+Another use of Python reference is unit testing the backend implementation.
-Python is also often used to unit test the C/assembly and see the accuracy difference between double floting point against 32-bit fixed point implementations.
+This allows us to see the accuracy difference between double floting point and 32-bit fixed point implementations.

 If you decide to implement python reference API it should live in the appropriate file in ``python/audio_dsp/dsp``.
-Your python module is expected to be a class with is based on the ``dsp_block`` class and have at least ``__init__``, ``process`` and ``reset_state`` methods.
+Your python module is expected:

+- to be a class which is based on the ``dsp_block`` class
+- to implement at least ``__init__``, ``process`` and ``reset_state`` methods
+- to have numpydoc-style docstrings for the class and the every method of it

 .. code-block:: python